alexwlchan/alexwlchan.net/src/_drafts/announcing-til.md

   1/ I'm fine
   2/ site works well
   3/ not convinced it works well -- content is too variable

+chances are, if you're this far into this post, you're in bucket 3 (or I hope you'll be!)

 ## better content model!